-11. A. RESEARCHER'S (PI) BACKGROUND IN TRAINING-HIGHLY QUALIFIED PERSONNEL (HQP)

-Use the chart to indicate the number of HQP that you have supervised and co-supervised.
+11. A. RESEARCHER'S (PI) BACKGROUND IN TRAINING-HIGHLY QUALIFIED PERSONNEL (HQP) Use the chart to indicate the number of HQP that you have supervised and co-supervised.
 For privacy purposes and compliance, do not insert names, institutions, or departments.

-11. B. RESEARCHER'S (PI) BACKGROUND IN TRAINING-HQP TRAINING DETAILS (150 WORDS MAXIMUM)
+11. B. RESEARCHER'S (PI) BACKGROUND IN TRAINING-HQP TRAINING DETAILS (200 words max.)